The Pros and Cons of Spaying a Sheltie

 The Cons of Spaying a Sheltie

-- Spay Incontinence - After spaying, some female dogs develop incontinence.
+- Spay Incontinence.
+After spaying, some female dogs develop incontinence.
 This is caused by low estrogen levels weakening the muscle tone around the urethra so that urine leaks from the bladder.
-However it can be easily treated with medication, and is not limited to spayed dogs; all older dogs can develop this condition.
+However it can be easily treated with medication, and is not limited to spayed dogs - all older dogs can develop this condition.

+- Dangers of Anesthesia.
+During surgery, your Sheltie will go under general anesthesia, which carries risks like the forming of blood clots, fatal arrhythmia and respiratory depression.
+A UK study found that for healthy dogs, the risk of death under anesthesia is 1 in 1,849 - and that covers various surgeries.
 In terms of allergic reactions, herding breeds like Shetland Sheepdogs - while still statistically rare - are possibly the most likely breeds to suffer an allergic reaction to pre-anesthetic drugs used during surgery.
 While the evidence is sketchy, many vets are aware of the connection, and will adjust their procedure either by testing for the rare MDR1 gene prior to surgery, or changing their pre-anesthetic protocol to avoid suspect drugs.
 Be sure to mention this to your vet before the surgery.
 However, serious complications during anesthesia are uncommon and this alone should not put you off spaying a Sheltie.
-In fact, many dog owners allow their pets to go under general anesthetic for simple procedures like having their teeth cleaned.
+In fact, many dog owners allow their pets to go under general anesthetic for simple but necessary procedures like having their teeth cleaned.

+- Early Spaying.
+This is a hot area of contention.
 Due to the problem of overpopulation of dogs in the US, some animal shelters and vets have begun spaying and neutering at a very early age - even as young as 6 weeks.
-This is much sooner than the norm of 5-8 months, ideally before her first heat cycle.
+This is much sooner than the norm of 5-8 months, shortly before her first heat cycle.
 Some experts say that early puppy spaying can actually increase aggressive tendencies in females, as it prevents the production of progesterone, a Serotonin uplifter.
 Opinions vary on the ideal time to spay - from 6-7 months of age (before the first heat cycle) to 3 months after the second heat cycle (about 18 months of age).